alextanhongpin/database-design/README.md

 - It depends on the domain you are working on.
 NULL means absence of value (i.e. there is no value), while empty string means there is a string value of zero length.

 ## Ways to sort array alphabetically in postgres.

+This is one interesting problem that I faced when designing a friendship table - I need to create two rows with both the user id (user_id, friend_id) pair.
+However, querying becomes complex, as now I querying for the pair requires a union (and indices on both side).
+One way to solve it is to create another column that is the hash of both ids, sorted.
+The idea is to create a trigger that will sort both ids, hash them as md5, and store it in another column.
 ```sql
 select (select array(select unnest (ARRAY[user_id, friend_id]) as x ORDER BY x)  as j) from relationship;
 select md5(array_to_string(array_agg(id), ''))